mdn/content/files/en-us/learn/javascript/client-side_web_apis/browser_storage_limits_and_eviction_criteria/index.md

 ## How is data evicted?

 When an origin's data is evicted by the browser, all of its data, not parts of it, is deleted at the same time.
-If the origin had stored data by using IndexedDB and the Cache API for example, then both types of data is deleted.
+If the origin had stored data by using IndexedDB and the Cache API for example, then both types of data are deleted.

 Only deleting some of the origin's data could cause inconsistency problems.